 On paper, Kevin’s background is finance through and through.
 He studied finance at Florida State University before taking on various accountant and financial analyst roles.
 Outside of his day job, however, his focus was elsewhere.
 Long before he found his way to CareerFoundry, he started dabbling in design.
 At the time, he had no idea that what he was practising was actually UX, until he came across an article on that very topic.

 “I started getting into design a few years before, but never really found a place for what I was doing.
 I had a background in research and analysis, but to my knowledge there was nothing out there that used both research and design.
 Then one day, I came across an article about UX Design.
 I soon realized that everything that was being done, were things that I was already doing.
 That’s the moment I decided that I would make the leap at 30 years old to change my career.”

-What really stood out to Kevin was the diverse range of disciplines that UX covers.
+But just how do you make a career switch from one industry to another?
+What really stood out to Kevin about UX design was the diverse range of disciplines it covers.
 Up until that point, he had never found a way to utilize all of his skills in one go, but now it seemed he had the perfect opportunity.
 After several years in the finance industry, he made the decision to learn something new and set off on a completely different career path.